 When stratifying employment loss and furlough by income level, the future economic consequences of COVID-19 are likely to be worse for those on lower incomes, creating an additional burden in the long-run on the mental health and wellbeing for Londoners in this group.

-Despite unprecedented government support, financial wellbeing has deteriorated drastically.
+Despite continued and unprecedented government support, financial wellbeing has deteriorated drastically.
 The latest IHS Markit Households Finance Index shows the largest fall in overall perceptions of financial wellbeing since the survey began in 2009, with a continued deterioration for UK households recorded in November.

 The latest available data has shown households are using up more savings as cash availability falls again, with savings declining at the quickest rate for seven years.
 Household income from employment remains low, however the year ahead outlook for the financial situation is the least pessimistic since March.
 Overall, this is consistent with UK consumer confidence dropping sharply to levels not seen since the 2008 financial crisis.